LagBug/Emailer/README.md

 ## Prerequisites
 - Java 8 or above.
 - A spigot server
+- Have enabled less secure mode on your gmail account (if using gmail)

 ## Installation
 In order to intall and get this plugin to work in your server, you'll first have to buy it from https://www.spigotmc.org/resources/emailer.66184/.
 You can then find a more documented guide here https://github.com/LagBug/Emailer/wiki/Installation